johannheyne/wordpress-toolset/README.markdown

 ### Config

 There is a single global variable, that holds any kind of global data to drive tools of the toolset.
-This variable must be set in the active theme in the function.php or better in the /config/config.php file.
+This variable must be set in the active theme in the function.php or better in an /config/config.php file.

 ````php
 $GLOBALS['toolset'] = array( /* toolset configuration options goes here */ );